 Paragraph

 Introduction

-Scope of this ISA (UK and Ireland) 1
+Scope of this ISA (UK) .
+1

-Effective Date 2
+Effective Date .
+2

-Objective 3
+Objective .
+3

-Definitions 4
+Definitions .
+4

 Requirements

-Overall Responses 5
+Overall Responses .
+5

-Audit Procedures Responsive to the Assessed Risks of Material Misstatement at the Assertion Level 6-23
+Audit Procedures Responsive to the Assessed Risks of Material Misstatement at the Assertion Level .
+6-23

-Adequacy of Presentation and Disclosure 24
+Adequacy of Presentation of the Financial Statements .
+24

 Evaluating the Sufficiency and Appropriateness of Audit Evidence 25-27

-Documentation 28-30
+Documentation .
+28-30

 Application and Other Explanatory Material

-Overall Responses A1-A3
+Overall Responses .
+A1-A3

-Audit Procedures Responsive to the Assessed Risks of Material Misstatement at the Assertion Level A4-A58
+Audit Procedures Responsive to the Assessed Risks of Material Misstatement at the Assertion Level .
+A4-A58

-Adequacy of Presentation and Disclosure A59
+Adequacy of Presentation of the Financial Statements .
+A59

 Evaluating the Sufficiency and Appropriateness of Audit Evidence A60-A62

-Documentation A63
+Documentation .
+A63

-International Standard on Auditing (UK and Ireland) (ISA (UK and Ireland)) 330, "The Auditor's Responses to Assessed Risks" should be read in conjunction with ISA (UK and Ireland) 200, "Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with International Standards on Auditing (UK and Ireland)."
+International Standard on Auditing (UK) (ISA (UK)) 330 (Revised June 2016), The Auditor's Responses to Assessed Risks, should be read in conjunction with ISA (UK) 200 (Revised June 2016), Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with International Standards on Auditing (UK).